GR

 Bag Design

 In 2023, I started a new project to design and manufacture bags under the brand Station XV.
-My first collection of bags went on sale in April 2024.
+My first collection of bags went on sale in April 2024, comprising a satchel, pack, duffel, belt, tote, camera bag, travel folio, and three accessory pouches.

-Station XV bags have been purposefully designed for individuals looking for discreet and hard wearing gear for urban environments and travel.
+Station XV bags have been developed based on years of experience in the field.
+Our bags are purposefully designed for individuals looking for discreet and hard wearing gear for urban environments and travel.

 You can follow our progress on Instagram.